 Nadan Khozi is a typical curry in Keralan houses, where the blend of spices differs just a little from home to home.
 The ingredient list might look long, but don't let it daunt you—once you understand that all Indian food is basically an amalgamation of spices, no recipe is really all that difficult.
 Though the specific spices and their proportions change, the underlying techniques are almost always the same.

 This particular dish is especially comforting on nippy evenings (not that we have too many of those here).
-You can choose to turn down the heat by reducing the amount of red chili powder or whole chili by half.
+You can choose to turn down the heat by reducing the amount of red chile powder or whole chile by half.
 The roasting of the spices gives the dish a nutty, smoky flavor that adds to the dish's satisfying warmth, rounded out coconut milk.
 All in all, it's a particularly fitting tribute to the land of spices.

-- 4 chicken legs, split into drumsticks and thighs
+4 chicken legs, split into drumsticks and thighs

-- 1 teaspoon turmeric powder
+1 teaspoon turmeric powder

-- 2 teaspoons coriander seeds
+2 teaspoons coriander seeds

-- 1 teaspoon fennel seeds
+1 teaspoon fennel seeds

-- 1 dry bay leaf
+1 dry bay leaf

-- 2 white cardamon pods
+2 white cardamom pods

-- 1 1/2 tablespoon coconut oil
+1 1/2 tablespoons coconut oil

-- 1 teaspoon whole black mustard seeds
+1 teaspoon whole black mustard seeds

-- 10 curry leaves
+10 curry leaves

-- 1 medium onion chopped fine (about 1 cup)
+1 medium onion chopped fine (about 1 cup)

-- 1 medium clove garlic, minced (about 1 teaspoon)
+1 medium clove garlic, minced (about 1 teaspoon)

-- 1 teaspoon grated ginger
+1 teaspoon grated ginger

-- 1 cup coconut milk
+1 cup coconut milk